 1. Term of Agreement

-The term of this Agreement shall begin on June 1, 2020 and shall end on May 31, 2025 (the “Term”), subject to any early termination as provided herein.
+The term of this Agreement shall begin on June XX, 2020 and shall end on June YY, 2025 (the “Term”), subject to any early termination as provided herein.

 2. Contract Duties

 2.1 Duties.
 During the Term of this Agreement, Service Contractor shall timely and fully perform all the Contract Duties set forth in Exhibit A (the “Contract Duties”).
 Notwithstanding anything to the contrary in any exhibit, work order or purchase order, Service Contractor acknowledges that the Contract Duties do not include any: security guard services, professional consulting services, removal or remediation of hazardous materials, or any work for which Service Contractor would be required to be licensed as a construction contractor, architect or professional engineer.
 Service Contractor is not authorized to perform any such work and will immediately report to Manager its belief that any portion of proposed Contract Duties would fall into any of these unauthorized categories.
 If additional Owner properties are specified in a work order issued by Manager and accepted by Service Contractor, such properties shall be deemed included in the Properties covered by this Agreement.